Notes & Resources

 2. Perfect for a first course on QM at an undergraduate level: Introduction to Quantum Mechanics, Griffiths

-3. Notes of Noah Miller (Harvard) on the use of representation theory in QM, very well written (PDF): Representation Theory and Quantum Mechanics
+3. Notes of Noah Miller on Representation Theory and Quantum Mechanics, very well written.

-4. Very interesting book on the use of symmetries in QM by Zwicky (PDF): Symmetries of Quantum Mechanics
+4. Very interesting book on the use of symmetries in QM by Zwicky: Symmetries of Quantum Mechanics

 5. Good book on the use of group theory in QM: Quantum Theory, Groups and Representations, Woit